Shiyan-Sha/Shiyan-Sha.github.io/_pages/about.md

 ---

 <div class="col-sm-9" style="display: flex; align-items: center; padding-left: 0px; text-align: justify;">
 I am a student at the School of Architecture and Design, Harbin Institute of Technology, and have obtained a Master's degree in Urban and Rural Planning.
-Over the past three years, my interests have gradually shifted to interdisciplinary areas such as climate change, health equity, social resilience and social infrastructure renewal.
-Together with collaborators and research teams, I have contributed to several notable research publications.These engaging research experiences have equipped me with extensive social survey skills and enhanced my spatial analysis skills.
+Over the past three years, my interests have gradually shifted to interdisciplinary areas such as climate change, health equity, social resilience and social infrastructure regeneration.
+Together with collaborators and research teams, I have contributed to several notable research publications.
+These engaging research experiences have equipped me with extensive social investigation skills and enhanced my spatial analysis skills.
 Through field investigations and ongoing discussions with peers, I have developed critical thinking skills, rigorous research methods and innovative thinking.
  </div>

 ---